Sanders, Chubb shine early, but 49ers backups rally to beat Broncos, 24-15

 Broncos' veteran quarterback Kevin Hogan, who came in for the injured Drew Lock, scored with 2:15 remaining on a 24-yard touchdown scramble.

-During the third quarter, Lock, the Broncos' promising rookie, suffered a right hand injury and left the game.
+During the third quarter, Lock, the Broncos' promising rookie, suffered a sprained right thumb and left the game.
 Lock was sacked and seemed to fall hard on his left shoulder while his right hand bounced twice on the ground.
-However, a source told 9News that X-rays on Lock's hand were negative, which is good news.
+However, a source told 9News that X-rays on Lock's hand were negative, and Lock confirmed that after the game.

+"I got out of the pocket and just ended up landing on that thumb,'' he said.
+"It's just a little sprain.
+It should be alright."

+Afterwards, Broncos head coach Vic Fangio deemed the injuries to Lock and rookie tight end Noah Fant, who left with a foot injury, as "mild in nature.''
+Fangio cautioned more would be known in the next day or two.
+Lock left with a small brace around his right wrist and Fant hobbled out in a boot.

 Flacco and Sanders played the entire first quarter while the Broncos’ starting offensive line – which included Austin Schlottman in for Ron Leary, who was rested as a precaution, at right guard – and running back trio of Phillip Lindsay, Royce Freeman and Devontae Booker played well into the second quarter.

 Flacco completed 7 of 11 passes for 59 yards.
 Courtland Sutton, who is starting alongside Sanders at receiver, had two catches for 28 yards.
-At tight end, starter Jeff Heuerman didn’t play and first-round draft pick suffered a foot injury at the end of the first quarter.
+At tight end, starter Jeff Heuerman didn’t play because of a shoulder injury and Fant suffered a foot injury at the end of the first quarter.

-Broncos rookie quarterback Drew Lock played the second quarter and led the second-team offense on two field-goal drives.
-He completed 7 of 12 passes for 40 yards and also scrambled twice for 11 yards in what was an encouraging performance until he took the sack and suffered the hand injury in the third quarter.
+Lock played the second quarter and led the second-team offense on two field-goal drives.
+He completed 7 of 12 passes for 40 yards and also scrambled twice for 11 yards in what was an encouraging performance until he took the sack and suffered the thumb injury in the third quarter.

 Hogan, who had been the Broncos' No. 2 quarterback through the offseason, most of training camp and the first two preseason games until he was replaced by Lock 10 days ago, came in to replace the injured rookie.